paymentwall/paymentwall.github.io/docs/desktop-paylet-reference-features.md

 ## Additional parameters

+Additional parameters can be added into [Paylet API](/apis#section-paylet-stored) to meet the additional requirements when building widgets.
 There are two main categories for additional parameters:

 * Optional parameters.

-We provide a set of reserved parameters, see [optional parameter](/apis#section-paylet-optional-parameter) in API call for description of each parameter.
+The [optional parameter](/apis#section-paylet-optional-parameter) is a collection of reversed parameters to implement certain functions.

 * Custom parameters

 Paylet API allows you to add your own parameter as additional parameters while building widget.
 We can help you to do parameter transmission and communicate it back to your server side via pingback.
 See [custom pingback parameter with own value](/pingback-custom-parameters#parameter-with-own-value) for more details.

-> Check [Paylet API](/apis#section-paylet-stored) and find the code sample about how to add additional parameters.

 ## Client side callback